 NCC funds must be used to support activities that contribute to the cultural vitality of the community as a whole, rather than benefiting any private individual or group.
 However, this does not mean that a large crowd of people needs to participate in order to satisfy the public benefit requirement.

 For example, an artist working with a small group of teens is a valid public benefit.
 Whenever possible, activities funded by the NCC should be available to the general public by exhibit, performance, demonstration, reading, or other means.

 As part of our mission, Newton Cultural Council (NCC) desires to reach a more broad and diverse audience.
-In line with this, if you are selling tickets to your performance, we would appreciate you donating 5-10 tickets so we can offer to people who do not have the means to otherwise attend.
-Please let us know via email email@example.com how many spaces you can provide.
+The Council encourages projects that elevate the voices and experiences of historically marginalized groups to highlight the current and historical diversity of Newton.
+Also, if you are selling tickets to your performance, we would appreciate you donating 5-10 tickets so we can offer to people who do not have the means to otherwise attend.
+Please let us know via email firstname.lastname@example.org how many spaces you can provide.
 NCC will create the “passes” for those people, so you do not need to send us tickets; you will just need to honor these “passes at the door of your performance.

 In accordance with state law, Local Cultural Councils may not discriminate against applicants on the basis of race, gender, religious creed, color, national origin, ancestry, disability, sexual orientation or age, nor may they fund projects that discriminate on the basis of these attributes.

 The Americans with Disabilities Act (ADA) requires that persons with disabilities have access to public programs or services on an equal basis with the rest of the general public.
 Furthermore, federal law mandates that any